Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

 4. Clicks Countdown
     Each board will have a counter of clicks starting at 4/6/9 and decreasing at each click, so that a player knows how many clicks left.
     Tested clicks across three difficultty levels.
 Works correctly.
+    BUG: If reset button is pressed before Play Button for Rabbit Run after loading from the main screen, "Clicks left" shows "undefined" instead of 4/6/9.
+        Fixed.

 5. Win-Lose modal
     Added modals for both cases.
 Tested, works correctly: Win Modal in case a player repeated the Rabbit's run correctly, and Lose modal if otherwise.